UBCHREST/GettingStartedProgrammingInAblate/docs/days/day05/index.md

 **Goals**
 1. Complete activities for Hours 8 and 9.
-2. Commit these activities and push to your private Getting Started Repo.
+2. Commit these activities and push to your private CodingAblate Repo.